 In Watercolors, Part II, students will continue with more of Audrey’s basic skill building in watercolor painting.This class is for those who’ve taken Audrey’s Watercolors classes recently or in the past.
 All others may take it with instructor permission.
 A list of watercolor paints, brushes, paper and sundries is available when you register.
 This class is presented via ZOOM only!

 Designed for those who wish to acquire or improve their basic skills in watercolor painting.
-You’ll be introduced to new skills and approaches each week, with plenty of class time to work on a painting and get instructor feedback.
-A list of student-grade watercolor paints, brushes, paper and sundries is viewable below.
-This class is conducted entirely via Zoom.
+You’ll be introduced to new techniques and approaches each week, with plenty of class time to work on a painting and get instructor feedback.
+A list of watercolor paints, brushes, paper and sundries is available when you register.
+This class is presented solely via ZOOM.

-With tips and guidance from the instructor and two texts for reference (Marlinspike Sailor by Herbie Garret Smith or Des Pawson’s more recent Knot Craft), learn to manipulate various types of rope to create key fobs, bracelets, pouches, floor mats and more.
-This book was originally written and illustrated 60 years ago, but remains the go-to guide for clear instruction and inspiration in rope craft.
-The book and a few simple tools and cording will get you deep into the handwork.
-This class may be conducted via Zoom, if necessary.
-See the suggested supply list below.
+With tips, ideas and guidance from the instructor and two texts to reference (the classic book, Marlinspike Sailor by Hervey Garret Smith or Des Pawson’s more recent Knot Craft), learn to manipulate various types of rope to create key fobs, bracelets, pouches, floor mats, and more.
+All materials can be sourced locally, and a suggested supply list is available.
+Either of these books, a few simple tools, and cording will get you deep into the handwork.

 Ever see a pressed flower card or design and wonder how that was made?
 Then this is the class for you!
 Which flowers press well and how do you press them?
 How do you organize and store pressed flowers?
 How do you use pressed flowers to make a lovely greeting card?
 Selection, growing and pressing will be demonstrated.
 In the workshop portion, students will use pressed flowers to make a small project.
 Please note: There is a $15 materials fee payable to the instructor at this class.